mrisen/inet-showcases/wireless/fragmentation/doc/index.rst

 We ran some parameter studies to examine the domain of effectiveness for fragmentation.
 We based the parameter studies on the above simulations.
 We examined the average application level throughput.
-(The noise level, transmission power, and other settings are the same as in the above configurations, unless otherwise noted.)
+(The noise level, transmission power, and other settings are the same as in the above configurations unless otherwise noted.)

 ..
 TODO: the noise and other settings stay the same